adamdriscoll/PrettyPrint/README.md

 PrettyPrint
 ===========

-Code formatter for PowerShell.
-Execute and this code will expand aliases, and fix numerous other coding inconsistencies.
+A code formatter for PowerShell code in Visual Studio, this will expand Function Names, type names (from [ArrayList] to [System.Collection.String.ArrayList], and fix Indenting as well.

 ![Get it done quick and dirty and PrettyPrint makes it looks pretty](https://github.com/1RedOne/PrettyPrint/blob/master/PrettyPrint.gif)